elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 date: 2023-06-12
 ---

-It is common for organizations to accumulate project documentation, manuals, tenders, Salesforce, slack, repositories full of code... and much more.
-To do a search in that sea of information of thousands of documents, you first have to find the document where it might be and then perform the search on it.
-OK, you found what you were looking for, but it is very long and you would like to summarize it.
-You could use an application on the web, but... you would be sharing your organization’s information with the world. 🚨DANGER🚨!

-Follow me through this reading where I will show you how you can create a knowledge base with multiple sources, which you can ask and it will answer a summary of what you are looking for and the link to go deeper, and to make it more accessible let’s do it Q&A in any language.
+Organizations often accumulate a wide range of documents, including project documentation, manuals, tenders, Salesforce data, code repositories, and more.
+When searching through this vast amount of information, it can be a tedious process of locating the specific document and then conducting the search within it.
+Once you find the desired document, it may be lengthy, and you might prefer a summary of its content.

+While web applications are available for summarization, using them could mean sharing your organization's sensitive information with the public: 🚨DANGER🚨.

+Join me in this blog as I guide you through the process of building a comprehensive knowledge base using multiple sources.
+With this knowledge base you can seek answers to your queries and receive concise summaries along with links for further deeper.
+To ensure accessibility, we will facilitate this process through a convenient question-and-answer format available in any language.

 We will build it in two parts:

-- Build a multilingual Q&A intelligent database.
+- Build a multilingual Q&A intelligent knowledge base.
-- Add summarization to a multilingual Q&A intelligent database.
+- Add summarization to a multilingual Q&A intelligent knowledge base.

-## Build a multilingual Q&A intelligent database powered by generative AI! 🚀🤖🌎
+## Build a multilingual Q&A intelligent knowledge base 🤖🌎

  1. ### Build the smart database with [Amazon Kendra](https://aws.amazon.com/pm/kendra), using the sample data.🤖

 Kendra is an intelligent search service powered by machine learning, where you can added, updated, or deleted automatically synchronize [multiples data source](https://docs.aws.amazon.com/kendra/latest/dg/hiw-data-source.html), and also index web pages by providing the URLs to crawling.

-For this exercise you are going to use the sample data of Kendra, that covers Amazon Elastic Compute Cloud (Amazon EC2), Amazon Kendra, Amazon Simple Storage Service (Amazon S3), and AWS Lambda
+For this app you are going to use the sample data of Kendra, that covers Amazon Elastic Compute Cloud (Amazon EC2), Amazon Kendra, Amazon Simple Storage Service (Amazon S3), and AWS Lambda

 First you need to create a Kendra Index,to holds the contents of your documents and is structured in a way to make the documents searchable, follow the steps to create a [Kendra](https://console.aws.amazon.com/kendra/) Index in console [here](https://docs.aws.amazon.com/kendra/latest/dg/gs-console.html)